The mercury starts to rise…and rise

-Many foreigners visiting Spain would happily plunge into a pool in mid-March, but Spaniards are very particular about the seasons and many pools only open during strict summer opening times - from June to August.
+Many foreigners visiting Spain would happily plunge into a pool in mid-March, but Spaniards are very particular about the seasons and many pools only open during strict summer opening times – In Madrid they open on May 15th until September 22nd.
 So once the pools are open, you know summer is officially here.

 Most of us would love to head to the beach at the first sign of summer but be warned, a nasty gelatinous beast awaits in the shallows.
 Warmer seas and the overfishing of their natural predators has led to a rise in jellyfish numbers across the Med, with the disappointing result that bathers risk a sting when they go for a dip.